 Keep in mind that you also have to bring your own bag which usually means an extra 5-10kg of weight depending on how good of a packer you are.
 And this can feel very very heavy when you are tired!

 What should I bring to the Rinjani trek?
 The Rinjani Packing List

 Some points to note: This trip happened at the end of April when the weather was great (no rain) and I was able to pack very lightly.
 Also, it was a 2D1N trip and we did not summit.
 If you plan to summit or plan on going on a longer trip then you need to adjust accordingly by bringing more layers, a thicker jacket, etc.

 - A good backpack is a must, so you don’t hurt your back.
 I used a 35L North Face backpack with a lumbar pad and support.
 With all the items listed below the bag weighed around 6kg.
 Add two 1.5L water bottles and it ended up being about 7-8kg.

 - Hiking Shoes – I used my 3-year-old running shoes, which is a Nike Lunarglide, and I could have done with more tread.
 It got slippery in some parts of the trail and I actually fell flat on my butt TWICE.
 Since this trek, I’ve gotten myself a pair of trusty hiking boots Columbia Newton Ridge Plus II, which I used for my New Zealand trip and I highly recommend!

-- Socks – Well fitting socks are so essential.
-I wore a thicker pair of socks from Adidas that does not slip around inside my shoes, so it does not cause blister later on.
-Make sure yours fit well too!
+- Socks – Well-fitting socks are so essential.
+I wore a thicker pair of socks from Adidas that did not slip around inside my shoes, so it does not cause blisters later on.
+Make sure yours fits well too!

 - Clothes for the climb – It’s going to be hot and humid so I recommend wearing something thin.
 I wore a loose tank top, a light sports bra, and leggings.
 Any additional layers got too hot during the climb.